 Since 2003, Seneca has drastically reduced the amount of stretch wrap used in packaging to reduce the carbon footprint of our suppliers and our own operations.
 We continue to actively look to our suppliers to provide us with the most environmentally friendly packaging possible.

 We have recently entered into a program with CHEP Inc. to reduce our reliance on wooden pallets and minimize the impact to the environment.
-Using 752,000 CHEP pallets annually (versus one-way white wood) helps us achieve savings that we can then pass along to our customers.
+Using over 825,240 CHEP pallets annually (versus one-way white wood) helps us achieve substantial savings.

 In addition, our can plants are using over 75% reusable plastic pallets under our own manufactured cans.
-When broken, the pallets can be reground and used again to make new pallets.
+When broken, the pallets are reground and used again to make new pallets.

 CHEP Annual Savings